graelo/website/content/tokio/tutorial/index.md

    projects that simply need to read a lot of files, Tokio provides no advantage here compared to an ordinary threadpool.
 This is because operating systems generally do not provide asynchronous file APIs.
  - Sending a single web request.
-The place where Tokio gives you an advantage is when you need to do many things at the same time.
-If you need to use a library intended for asynchronous Rust such as [reqwest], but you don't need to do a lot of things at once, you should prefer the blocking version of that library, as it will make your project simpler.
-Using Tokio will still work, of course, but provides no real advantage over the blocking API.
-If the library doesn't provide a blocking API, see [the chapter on bridging with sync code][bridging].
+While Tokio definitely gives you an advantage when you need to do many things at the same time, if you simply need to send a single web request, you should prefer instead libraries which provide a blocking API as it will make your project simpler.
+Using Tokio still works fine, but provides no real advantage over a blocking API.
+In any case, your options are open: some libraries such as the [reqwest] library, although primarily intended for asynchronous Rust, do provide both API versions.
+And async-only libraries can be used from a synchronous context, as explained in [the chapter on bridging with sync code][bridging].

 [rayon]: https://docs.rs/rayon/
 [reqwest]: https://docs.rs/reqwest/